This Hell

-"This Hell" is a song by Japanese-British singer-songwriter Rina Sawayama.
-It was released on 18 May 2022, through Dirty Hit, as the first single from her second album Hold the Girl.
+"This Hell" is a song by Japanese singer Rina Sawayama from her second studio album, Hold the Girl (2022).
+It was released through Dirty Hit on 18 May 2022 as the lead single from the album.

 Background

 In April 2020, Sawayama released her debut album, Sawayama.
 However, due to the COVID-19 pandemic, the Dynasty Tour was postponed twice.
 Sawayama teased her second album in late 2021, saying "Next year, late summer", and played a new song called "Catch Me in the Air" while announcing she was finishing her "even more personal" second album.
 On 16 May 2022, Sawayama announced her second album, Hold the Girl.
 On the 17th, one day after, she announced the lead single "This Hell" would release the day after.
 "This Hell" is the first solo song by Sawayama since "Lucid" was released in 2020.

 Composition

 "This Hell" is a "glammy, country pop inspired" song which contains references to numerous country and western motifs such as cowboys and horseriding.
 It was produced by Paul Epworth and Clarence Clarity, and written by Sawayama alongside Vic Jamieson, Epworth, and Lauren Aquilina.

 Sawayama has noted Dolly Parton and Kacey Musgraves as inspirations for "This Hell", as well as Shania Twain, whom Sawayama has described as "The queen of country pop".

 Sawayama wrote "This Hell" while reflecting about attacks against LGBT people, which are often motivated by religious beliefs, stating: "When the world tells us we don't deserve love and protection, we have no choice but to give love and protection to each other".

 The song contains a guitar solo which was described as "over-the-top" by NPR.
 The singer makes references to some gay icons such as Britney Spears, Princess Diana, and Whitney Houston, and references Shania Twain’s "Man!
 I Feel Like a Woman!" with the beginning line, "Let's go, girls", as well as Paris Hilton's signature catchphrase "that's hot".
-Sawayama stated: “I put in as many iconic pop culture moments as I can, but the song is more than that.”
+Sawayama stated: "I put in as many iconic pop culture moments as I can, but the song is more than that."

 Upon the song's release, Sawayama posted to Twitter: "I wanted to write a western pop song that celebrated COMMUNITY and LOVE in a time where the world seemed hellish."